12 May 2023

-In the opinion of the EU Commission, which expressed its opinion on this topic in the summer of 2021, a group-wide central whistleblower system at the parent company does not constitute a permissible allocation of resources.
+According to the previous opinion of the EU Commission, a group-wide central whistleblower system at the parent company does not constitute a permissible allocation of resources.
 This means that subsidiaries that fall within the scope of application due to their number of employees must (additionally) set up their own decentralised whistleblowing system.

 Considering the contradiction between the HinSchG and the EU Commission’s view, it is advisable to critically question the admissibility of group-wide hotlines.

 The HinSchG does not impose an obligation on companies to accept information from persons who do not fall within the personal scope of application, i.e. from outside the company.
 However, it is advisable to consider this as an option, especially with regard to the obligation to set up a complaints procedure provided for in the Supply Chain Due Diligence Act.

 A functioning whistleblower system is a central component of an effective CMS and must therefore be linked to the other elements of a CMS.
 In addition to identifying compliance violations, the whistleblower system also serves to determine whether the preventive compliance measures taken are effective and whether any misconduct is avoided.
 To the same extent, a whistleblower system helps to identify necessary adjustments and improvements to the CMS

 and, at the same time, to preserve the authority to interpret the facts underlying the respective report in favour of the company concerned.